Rio 2016 Paralympics: Most inspiring moments

 As Barbara Niewiedział fell face first onto the Rio track, she could have been forgiven for wanting the ground to swallow her up.

-But, as the Polish athlete tentatively got to her feet to survey the scoreboard, it emerged her tumble had proved uncommonly timely, bringing her the bronze medal in the women's T20 400m final ahead of her Malaysian rival by just four hundredths of a second.
+But, as the Polish athlete tentatively got to her feet to survey the scoreboard, it emerged her tumble had proved uncommonly timely, bringing her the bronze medal in the women's T20 400-meter final ahead of her Malaysian rival by just four-hundredths of a second.

 Talk about winning by a nose...